Bronze Plans: The Old, the New, and the Numbers

 What Is a Bronze Plan?

-A bronze plan is a plan category in the Affordable Care Act marketplace.
-This plan category describes individual health insurance plans with the least expensive premiums and the highest copays and coinsurance amounts.
-Additionally, bronze health plans often have high deductibles.
-Because the premium costs are low—but the out-of-pocket costs (copays, deductibles, etc.) are high—these plans are ideal for people who are generally healthy, do not use medical services often, and only need protection in the off-chance they experience an illness or injury.
+A bronze plan is a type of health insurance available on the Affordable Care Act (ACA) marketplace.
+This plan category describes individual health insurance plans with the least expensive premiums and the highest copay and coinsurance amounts.
+Additionally, bronze health plans often have higher deductibles.

 What Does the Bronze Plan Cover?

-All bronze plan coverage must include 10 services that have been deemed essential.
-These 10 essential benefits include coverage for:
+All bronze plan coverage must include the 10 essential benefits that are included in all Affordable Care Act-compliant plans, which includes coverage for:

 - Pediatric services: For children, plans include dental, vision, and medical coverage.

-- Preventive, wellness, and chronic disease management services: This includes services, physicals, and diabetes screenings.
+- Preventive, wellness, and chronic disease management services.

-In addition to the 10 essential benefits, health insurance companies have the opportunity to include additional coverage.
-You can check a specific bronze plan’s coverage by reviewing their Summary of Benefits.
-Each plan will have an individual Summary of Benefits, where coverage details and costs are listed.
+In addition to the above 10 essential benefits, health insurance companies have the opportunity to include additional coverage.
+You can check a specific bronze plan’s coverage by reviewing its Summary of Benefits, where coverage details and costs are listed.

 Bronze Plans and Subsidies